 Not all deaf people will want or need a Cochlear Implant.
-It's important to consider your own personal goals and find out if a Cochlear Implant could help you access sounds you are struggling to hear.
+It's important you consider your own personal goals and find out if a Cochlear Implant could help you access sounds you are struggling to hear.

-Courtesy of Cochlear Limited.
 Image description: An older lady is talking to a young child who is sat on another lady's knee.
 The lady has a pale-yellow Cochlear Implant that matches her blonde hair.
 They are smiling and laughing.